craddis1/CosmoWAP/README.md

 ## Installation

 > [!NOTE]
-> Requires at least Python >=3.10 for functionality.
+> Requires at least Python >=3.10 for full functionality.
 > For use of CosmoPower emulators we recommend using Python 3.10 or 3.11 - See Docs for full details.

 ``` sh